 This is caused by strong differences between the LOD models.
 This can be either a problem with the car's mesh, such as parts missing from an LOD, or with materials, such as parts suddenly changing color or reflection.
-It can also be caused by having consecutive LODs with a very different polygon count, causing a noticeable switch to the lower detailed one.
+It can also be caused by having LODs with a very different polygon count, causing a noticeable switch to the low detail model.

 To solve it, make sure the same materials are used for all LODs, that all parts include LOD models and that there are no big differences of the geometry of one LOD to the next one.

 This is caused by an issue in ZModeler's export tool, a fix can be found here.